 Your email marketing strategy will depend on the service you choose and its ability to support your needs.
 Here are the email marketing services that I’d recommend.

 These email marketing services support everything from simple campaigns to automated and segmented messaging and can work with companies as small as one person to as large as the Fortune 500.

 Campaign Monitor offers powerful segmented and personalized emails leveraging the data you already have on your customers.
 This capability helps you quickly set up emails that have a higher impact and a better chance at driving results than non-personalized messaging.

 Its drag-and-drop email builder is beginner-friendly and allows you to create beautiful messages without the need to hire a designer or pay a developer for custom email templates.
 And with the Campaign Monitor integration for Intercom, websites visitors can subscribe to your list from any page on your site, right in the Intercom Messenger.
-You can show subscribers confirmation messages, give them access to downloadable content or even offer a coupon:
+You can show subscribers confirmation messages, give them access to downloadable content or even a special offer coupon: